appneta/bbvis/README.md

 The screenshot above is from our web performance app at http://www.appneta.com/application-performance-management/

-## TODO

-- View render highlighting is not yet imported from pre-extension implementation.

 ## Limitations

 - BBVis will not be able to understand connections between objects unless the context is specified in Backbone .on() calls.
+Use .listenTo() instead.
 - BBVis may not be able to detect all your models and views if they are created & bound in the same script as Backbone.
 BBVis attempts to instrument Backbone after every script on a page loads.